mth229/mth229.github.io/zeros.md

 ```
 alert("""
 The last two plots used *anonymous* functions to plot.
 Again, they can
-be a bit more confusing to read, but they allow us to compose many
+be a bit more confusing to read, but they allow us to compose multiple
-operations in one quite easily.
+operations at once quite easily.
 """)
 ```